IMPORT TARIFFS - LATEST NEWS & UPDATES

 4. Prepare the Vehicle for Inspection

-As you might expect, a vehicle will be thoroughly inspected when it enters the U.S. to ensure that it meets all of the safety and emissions standards specified in the import documentation.
+As you might expect, a vehicle will be thoroughly inspected when it enters the US to ensure that it meets all of the safety and emissions standards specified in the import documentation.

 However, one sometimes overlooked aspect of the inspection process involves ensuring the car, and specifically the tires and undercarriage, are free of dirt and debris.
 This is done to prevent the accidental import of any foreign soil or pests into the country.